 - You can also report a work-at-home scam with Scam.com and sign up to be a registered user.

 - If you come across a website that has scammed you or is a scam, you can report it to Google.

 - You can also watch this video entitled, “How to Detect work at home scams” for more tips.

-You can find out more information about work at home scams, how to avoid them so that you can find, apply to and get a work at home job.
+You can find out more information about work at home scams, and how to avoid them so that you can find, apply to and get a work at home job.
 All Workersonboard Fans get a free coupon to take my online course here.

 If you are unsure of how to navigate this website, please watch this video here.

-If you have been scammed or knows of someone who has, please leave me your comments below.
+If you have been scammed or know of someone who has, please leave me your comments below.